-- 1. Place the master diskette into a floppy drive - 2.
+- 1. Place the master diskette into a floppy drive. - 2.
 Change the active drive to the drive that has the diskette installed.
-For example, if the diskette is in drive A, type A: - 3.
-Type INSTALL and follow the on-screen prompts.
+For example, if the diskette is in drive A, type a:K. - 3.
+Type installK and follow the on-screen prompts.